 Graduate students: Students will be considered for, and notified about, graduate assistantships and fellowships after all auditions have been completed.

 Undergraduates: Please be reminded that you must audition for the faculty to be accepted as a major in music or dance.
 Anyone who completes a successful audition (during the regular audition season) is automatically considered for a music or dance scholarship.
 Further, students will be considered by the University of Nebraska-Lincoln Admissions Office automatically for any academic scholarships for which they may be eligible from the university.
-Students will be considered for, and notified about, audition scholarship awards from the Glenn Korff School of Music after all on-campus auditions have been completed.
+Students will be considered for, and notified about, audition scholarship awards from the Glenn Korff School of Music after all auditions have been completed.

 - The Glenn Korff School of Music provides undergraduate scholarship support only to majors.